What Light Fittings for the Kitchen? A Guide to Kitchen Lighting Fixtures

 - Low ceilings

-Placement tip: Space recessed lights evenly and align them with work areas, not just the center of the room.
-Poor placement creates shadows directly where you prep food.
+How to place recessed lights in a kitchen: align fixtures with work zones (sink, stove, prep counters), not just the center of the room.
+Bad placement causes shadows exactly where you prep food.

 - Kitchen islands